 Air is one of the major sources of contamination for pharmaceutical products.
-That is why AHU Air design, monitoring, and maintenance are essential for increase its efficiency and capacity as per GMP.
-The important tips are given here to follow good practices for an Air handling unit.
+That is why the design, monitoring, and maintenance of the AHU (Air Handling Unit) are essential to increase its efficiency and capacity as per GMP (Good Manufacturing Practices).
+Important tips are given here to follow good practices for an Air Handling Unit.

 Tips for Good Practices of Air Handling Unit (AHU):